Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 ZXCL330H5TA 3.3V reg with enable.
 35p 10 off.

-- It is stable with a low ESR capacitor according to the data sheet. (this point checked after the final PCB layout because a COG/NPO 1nF capacitor is routed close to the regulator)
+- It is stable with a low ESR capacitor according to the data sheet.
+(This point was checked after the final PCB layout because a COG/NPO 1nF capacitor is routed close to the regulator)

 - Not used based on the Microprocessor and Xbee module datasheet review.